orionrobots/orionrobots.github.io/_posts/2013-11-30-bluetooth-with-the-orionrobots-explorer1-robot.md

 # Driving it

-To prepare an Android device, the app [BlueTooth SPP](https://play.google.com/store/apps/details?id=mobi.dzs.android.BluetoothSPP) is a nice quick and free way to get it running.
+To prepare an Android device, you will need a Bluetooth SPP app.
+The one I originally used is still available.

 With the robot turned on, launch this and press the scan button.
 You should see "HC-06", tap this and pair it with the code 1234.